These are the green islands

 Explore the islands on two wheels

-A popular pastime on the islands are bike tours.
+A popular pastime on the islands is bike tours.
 Most areas are easily pedalled also for the youngest, making it ideal for families with children.
 The entire island of Finnøy for instance is only 20 kilometres, and you can see tomatoes in production, fjord lights and mesmerising cultural landscapes.
 If you throw in a stop at the Hesby church from medieval times, you can tick the history box off your list too.
-Another option is to take the speed passenger boat from Stavanger to Nesheim and cycle the route Sjernarøyrunden (around 35 kilometres) passing Bjergøy, Aubø and Eriksholmen to the island of Kyrkjøy.
-Fishing is also good at the former marble quarry found here.
+Here are two suggestions for bike tours on the islands.

 High and low island life